Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Stealthiness Evaluation

 \subsubsection{Dynamic Triggers}

-Lastly, dynamic triggers (see~\autoref{fig:SSIM_dynamic}) show impressive stealthiness as $\gamma$ gets smaller, even to the point of being indistinguishable from the clan image.
+Lastly, dynamic triggers (see~\autoref{fig:SSIM_dynamic}) show impressive stealthiness as $\gamma$ gets smaller, even to the point of being indistinguishable from the clean image.
 We also observe that the more complex the dataset, the less the reduction in the stealthiness, contrary to N-MNIST, where the degradation is notable with $\gamma = 0.1$.
 This effect is related to the number of pixel changes and the noise in the data.
-A dataset with large noise has much activity, thus being easier for the trigger to be hidden, as in CIFAR10-DVS.
+A dataset with large noise has much activity, thus making it easier for the trigger to be hidden, as in CIFAR10-DVS and N-Caltech101.
 However, with ``clean'' datasets that contain little noise as N-MNIST, even the subtlest perturbation makes a noticeable change.
 Still, with $\gamma = 0.01$, the perturbation in every tested dataset is invisible.

 Overall, note that even if the \ac{SSIM} of the static trigger (\autoref{fig:SSIM_static_moving}) and the dynamic trigger (\autoref{fig:SSIM_dynamic}) are similar, as seen in~\autoref{fig:comparison} the visibility of the triggers are rather different.
 The static trigger is highly noticeable in the middle of the figure, while the dynamic trigger is indistinguishable from the clean sample.
 Although \ac{SSIM} has been previously used for comparing images, we require more robust metrics to compare neuromorphic data.